jshah/jshah.github.io/_posts/2020-08-24-a-developers-guide-to-processes.md

 During the lifecycle of a process, it may be in one of five states.

 1. Start - Initial state when a process is first started or created.
-2. Ready - Ready processes are waiting to have the processor allocated to them by the operating system so that they can run.
+2. Ready - Ready processes are waiting to have the processor allocated to them by the operating system to run.
 3. Running - Once the process has been assigned to a processor by the OS scheduler, the process state is set to running and the processor executes its instructions.
 4. Waiting - Process moves into the waiting state if it needs to wait for a resource, such as waiting for user input, or waiting for a file to become available.
-5. Terminated - Once the process finishes its execution, or it is terminated by the operating system, it is moved to the terminated state.
+5. Terminated - Once the process finishes its execution or is terminated by the operating system, it is moved to the terminated state.

 ![process_state.jpg](/public/images/process_state.jpg)

-Some processes might cycle between the states of ready, running, and waiting repeatedly due to their program instruction (long running process example).
-Other processes might not need to wait and will just go from start, ready, running, and then to terminated (short lived process example).
+Some processes might cycle between the states of ready, running, and repeatedly waiting due to their program instruction (long-running process example).
+Other processes might not need to wait and will go from the start, ready, running, and then to terminated (short-lived process example).
 The lifecycle of a program will depend on the underlying program.

 ## Process Control Block (PCB)